viam-modules/viam-revolution-pi/README.md

 ### ADC and DAC

-To have ADC and DAC you need an [AIO Module](https://revolutionpi.com/en/tutorials/overview-aio) attached to your Revolution Pi.
 ADC and DAC are currently not supported in this module.
+See the [AIO Module](https://revolutionpi.com/en/tutorials/overview-aio) For more information on the Revolution Pi's capabilities.